 The Great Pyramids at Giza are among the world's largest buildings, and were one of the Seven Wonders of the Ancient World.
 The complex includes three pyramids, the Sphinx, royal boat museum, and numerous royal tombs called mastabas.

-Grand Egyptian Museum – A new museum complex has amazing Tutankhamun treasures (some artifacts never seen before), massive ancient Egyptian statues, mummies and more.
+Grand Egyptian Museum – The new museum complex has all the amazing Tutankhamun treasures (some artifacts never seen before), massive ancient Egyptian statues, mummies and more.
 More info: Grand Egyptian Museum.

 Inside the pyramids at Giza - At Giza, kids will never forget going inside the pyramids of Khufu (Cheops), Khafre (Chephren) and Mencerinus.
 The ramps leading down into the pyramid are kid size (an adult has to bend over).
 Inside, you emerge into the galleries, some with very high ceilings.
 The sensation of being inside these huge piles of stone is unforgettable.